 Now…going back to supplements which you can take as a boxer:

-Obviously natural protein is the best alternative to this, but taking this right after your boxing training Will really aid you in recovery which means it will help you to perform at the highest level day after day.
+Obviously, natural protein is the best alternative to this, but taking this right after your boxing training will really aid you in recovery which means it will help you to perform at the highest level day after day.

-This is a supplement I personally like to use out all them as it really does help to aid my own muscle recovery.
+This is a supplement I personally like to use out all of them as it really does help to aid my own muscle recovery.

-Protein Powder options to consider:
+Protein Powder recommendations to consider:

 Creatine options to consider: